BLacuesta3/Sprint-8-Project/README.md

        Out of all the other models, the XG Boost Model which used the downsampling technique generated the best F1 score.
 For this task, I concluded that downsampling was more effictive and generated better F1 scores than: leaving the class imbalance as is, adjusting the threhold, or upsampling.
 The class imbalance of: appoximately 80:20, with the 0 class being the majority class needed to be addressed in order to generate the most accurate results from a model.
-The Downsampled XG Boost model had the highest F1 score of all the other models and also had a good AUC-ROC score and a good area under the curve according to ROC Curve chart.
+The Downsampled XG Boost model had the highest F1 score of all the other models and also had a good AUC-ROC score and a good area under the curve result according to ROC Curve chart.